 - Must be available to work in Asia between May 21 – July 29, 2018

 Interested in learning more about this one-of-a-kind program?
-The USC Career Center will host 3 information sessions for undergraduate students to hear about the program and its application process as well as hear from past fellows regarding their international work experiences.
+The USC Career Center will host three information sessions for undergraduate students to learn about the program and its application process, as well as hear from past fellows regarding their international work experiences.